-- The Mayor's Income Inequality Advisory Committee was charged with delivering recommendations to the Mayor on how best to increase minimum compensation levels for low-wage workers in Seattle. - The Advisory Committee was tasked with developing these recommendations while taking into account the complexity of existing conditions facing employers and workers: such as timing of an increase in compensation and ensuring that Seattle businesses continue to thrive.
+- The Mayor's Income Inequality Advisory Committee was charged with delivering recommendations to the Mayor on how best to increase minimum wage levels for lowwage workers in Seattle. - The Advisory Committee was tasked with developing these recommendations while taking into account the complexity of existing conditions facing employers and workers: such as timing of an increase in compensation and ensuring that Seattle businesses continue to thrive.